 In horticulture, there is certainly no shortage of confusing terms.
-Terms like bulb, corm, tuber, rhizome and taproot seem to be especially confusing, even to some experts.
-The problem is the words bulb, corm, tuber and even rhizome are sometimes used interchangeably to describe any plant with an underground storage unit that helps the plant survive periods of dormancy.
-In this article, we will shed some light on what makes a tuber a tuber, what are tuberous roots and how tubers differ from bulbs.
+Terms like bulb, corm, tuber, rhizome, and taproot seem to be especially confusing, even to some experts.
+The problem is the words bulb, corm, tuber and even rhizome are sometimes used interchangeably to describe any plant that has an underground storage unit that helps the plant survive periods of dormancy.
+In this article, we will shed some light on what makes a tuber a tuber, what are tuberous roots, and how tubers differ from bulbs.

 What is a Tuber?